 Harutyunyan is a very widespread last name among Armenians and it is connected with the resurrection of Jesus Christ.
 Mostly, this is because Armenians were the first to adopt Christianity as their state religion.

-There is a great number of famous Armenians with this surname, but we would like to mark out Alexander Harutyunyan – world famous Armenian composer and pianist widely known for his trumpet concerto.
+There is a great number of famous Armenians with this surname like Alexander Harutyunyan – world-famous Armenian composer and pianist widely known for his trumpet concerto.

 Common Armenian last name No.2: Hovhannisyan

 Hovhannisyan is an Armenian last name, meaning “son of Hovhannes”.

 Hovhannes in Armenian is equivalent to John, therefore Hovhanissyan is Johnson.
 It is one of the most common surnames in Armenia.

 A famous Armenian composer, Edgar Hovhannisyan, who experimented with various musical styles, including neo-classical, folk-based styles, and even jazz, had this family name.

 This surname is also spelt as Sarkisyan, ‘son of Sarkis’.
 The president of the Republic of Armenia, Serzh Sargsyan, has this surname too.
 This family name is also a very beloved one as prominent Armenian actor, director and writer, Sos Sargsyan, also had it.